-When our Local begins a new round of collective bargaining to improve our contract, we start with surveying the postdocs to identify our bargaining priorities.
+When our Local begins a new round of collective bargaining to improve our contract, we start with sending surveys out to postdocs in order to identify our bargaining priorities.
 We submit input to our union as to how we would like to see our working conditions improved.
-We also select members of our Local to represent us on our bargaining team.
+We also elect members of our Local to represent us on our bargaining team.

 We then submit our notice to bargain to the employer, triggering the process through which our bargaining team will enter into negotiations.
 Negotiations are done over the course of several meetings.
 The process may take several weeks to several months.

 It is important to stay informed about our negotiations.
-To this end, you might want to visit this website regularly and contact us to provide us with your personal email address for email updates.
+To this end, you might want to visit this website regularly and contact us to provide your personal email address for email updates.
 We cannot use the employer’s server to communicate strategic information to you.
 Furthermore, keep an eye out for membership meetings and sessions on collective bargaining in the workplace and visit the News & Events page regularly.